 A pocket door is a common space-saving solution in small spaces, but with a renovation it requires more costly demolition and professional installation to encase the mechanism in an existing wall and ensure proper support.
 If a pocket door should malfunction, detaching from the track or the support mechanism, it is extremely difficult to access and costly to fix.

-A sliding door can be added by a confident do-it-yourselfer, as long as you can locate wall studs or install a header board to secure the track.
+A confident Do-It-Yourselfer can add a sliding door, as long as you can locate wall studs or install a header board to secure the track.
 Sometimes hiring a professional is advisable, and it is usually a simple job for a pro.

 Advantages of a Modern Sliding Door